nickTheGreat111/HW1sprites/README.md

 hw1
   Note to the viewer :
     Homework 1 sftwareArchDesign using b y o r color sprites.
-NS-^ EW-v  b(strategy patter), r(adapter pattern).
+NS-^ EW-v  b(strategy patter), r(adapter pattern). next update will be from wednesday with grebe